 How do I try out?

 First of all, you need to have a love for the arts, choral music in particular.
 In short, you have to love to sing.
 Next you need to schedule an audition as described above.
 Now, don’t let that scare you.
-The purpose of the audition is for you to have an opportunity to meet our Artistic Director/Conductor Dr. Eric Posada.
+The purpose of the audition is for you to have an opportunity to meet our Artistic Director/Conductor Don McAvoy and for him to evaluate your vocal range and quality.
 You can ask him questions and he can hear you sing a little.
 This will help him to decide where you will best fit in to the Chorale.
 For example, voice part, possible soloist, small ensemble singer, etc. Don’t let the formality of an audition keep you away.

 Where do I try out?

 The location and time of the audition will be established when you contact us.
 A BVC member will greet you and help you fill out an audition form.
 Or, you can download this form, complete it ahead of time and bring it with you.
 Feel free to ask your greeter for details about the Chorale.
 Keep in mind, this is an audition survivor who can give you the insider’s view to the BVC.
-Then you will be introduced to Dr. Posada.
-Relax… He is kind and wants you to be calm and have fun.
+Then you will be introduced to Mr. McAvoy.

 What do I need to sing?

 You will be asked to vocalize some with the piano to determine the range of your voice.
 You will also be asked to sing something you have prepared.
-Don’t worry, this can be as simple as “My Country `Tis of Thee”.
-In the past, singers have used folk songs, familiar hymns, show tunes, arias, etc. Choose something that best showcases your voice and be sure to bring your sheet music with you for Dr. Posada.
+In the past, singers have used folk songs, familiar hymns, show tunes, arias, etc. Choose something that best showcases your voice and be sure to bring your sheet music with you for our accompanist.
+It is helpful to have had prior choral experience, but is not required.

 After the audition

 Finally, you have survived the audition.
 You must go home and call all of your friends who sing to tell them how great the BVC is and that you want them to join you in singing with the Chorale this season.
 Then come out to the Brazos Center at 6:30 p.m.
-January 9, 2017 to register and for our first spring rehearsal.
-Registration cost is $50 per person for dues ($25 for students).
+August 27, 2018 to register and for the season’s first rehearsal.
+Registration cost is $60 per person for dues ($35 for students).
 You may also need to purchase music, a dress (for women), an optional music folder, etc.

 “But I already sing in my church choir.”